mui/material-ui/docs/data/joy/customization/approaches/approaches.md

 You can think of it as a mask that wraps them and adds custom styles.
 That way, you should be able to switch between themes without changing your app's logic.

-Here are some examples that reproduce popular designs out there (only the light mode, though):
+Here are some examples that reproduce popular designs (only the light mode, though):

 {{"demo": "ButtonThemes.js", "hideToolbar": true}}